 - Action plan for students should an unforeseen threat occur such as civil unrest, change in political climate, war, or terrorism.

 - The plan of action following possible natural disasters in the area, such as earthquakes, floods, tsunamis

 With regard specifically to Spain, Trinity’s program in Seville, TCC Sevilla, is a member of the professional organization of American university programs in Spain, APUNE, which is “the oldest association in Europe dedicated to the needs of American university programs abroad (founded 1968).
 APUNE (Associación de Programas Universitarios Norteamericanos en España) is a cultural, not-for-profit organization that seeks to both further and facilitate international exchange between the U.S. and Spain.”
 The director of the Semester in Spain program regularly attends APUNE general informational meetings and is in frequent contact with APUNE, which in turn is charged with monitoring the situation in Spain as it relates to American students studying in the country, including threats to public safety, such as disease outbreaks, civil unrest, terrorist activity, traumatic weather events — in short, any events that might represent a danger to foreign students in Spain.

-The Semester in Spain program also provides emergency evacuation insurance for all students should there be the need for them to leave the country.
+The Semester in Spain program also provides emergency medical and repatriation evacuation insurance for all students should there be the need for them to leave the country.
 As throughout the rest of Europe (and in the US) since 9/11, there is a heightened alert that includes stricter police checks and security, especially at hubs of public transportation (trains and planes).
 These are measures imposed by the government to ensure the safety of its citizens and visitors, no less in Spain than in the US.